Transfer of Development Rights

 TDRs cannot be used everywhere.
 King County has designated receiving areas in unincorporated King County and approved partner cities.
 TDRs in each receiving area provide different development capacity.
-Specific details on how to use TDRs in each receiving area can be found on the receiving area page.
+Specific details on how to use TDRs in each receiving area can be found on the receiving site information page.

 Private TDR market analysis (Data from 2000 - 2014, excluding King County TDR Bank transactions)